Kcnarf/d3-voronoi-map/README.md

 }
 ```

-Considering the same set of data, severall Voronoï map computations lead to disctinct final arrangements, due to the default random initial position of sites.
-If _initialPosition_ is a callback producing repeatable results, then several computations produce the same final arrangement.
+Considering the same set of data, severall Voronoï map simulations lead to disctinct final arrangements, due to the default random initial position of sites.
+If _initialPosition_ is a callback producing repeatable outputs, then several simulations produce the same final arrangement.
 This is useful if you want the same arrangement for distinct page loads/reloads.

-<a name="voronoiMap_initialWeight" href="#voronoiMap_initialWeight">#</a> <i>voronoiMap</i>.<b>initialWeight</b>([<i>initialWeight</i>])
+<a name="simulation_initialWeight" href="#simulation_initialWeight">#</a> <i>simulation</i>.<b>initialWeight</b>([<i>initialWeight</i>])

 If _initialWeight_ is specified, sets the initial weight accessor.
-The accessor is a callback wich is passed the datum, its index, the array it comes from, and the underlying [d3-weighted-voronoi](https://github.com/Kcnarf/d3-weighted-voronoi) layout (which notably computes the initial diagram).
-The accessor must provide apositive amount.
+The accessor is a callback wich is passed the datum, its index, the array it comes from, and the underlying [d3-weighted-voronoi](https://github.com/Kcnarf/d3-weighted-voronoi) layout (which notably computes the initial map).
+The accessor must provide a positive amount.
 If _initialWeight_ is not specified, returns the current accessor, which defaults to initialize all sites with the same amount (which depends on the clipping polygon and the number of data):

 ```js
 function halfAverageAreaInitialWeight(d, i, arr, weightedVoronoi) {